jgerstein/Functions-Assignment/DocumentationFindTheta.md

 }

 ##Parameters:
-x and y components of force and displacement
+x and y components of force and displacement. findWorkAngle(x component of displacement,y component of displacement, x component of force, y component of force)

 ##Returns:
 The float value of theta.